-Celeste Cantú is the Vice Chair of the San Diego Regional Water Quality Control Board.
+Celeste Cantú is the Chair of the San Diego Regional Water Quality Control Board.
 Previously, Celeste led the Santa Ana Watershed Project Authority (SAWPA) and has been working on the crest-to-coast, corner-to-corner Integrated Regional Watershed Management Plan called One Water One Watershed that addresses all water-related issues and joins entities and hundreds of stakeholders seeking to create a new vision of sustainability for the Santa Ana River Watershed.
 Celeste also served as the Executive Director for the California State Water Resources Control Board, which is responsible for water rights and water quality for the state.

 During the Clinton Administration, Celeste served as the USDA Rural Development State Director for California.
 Celeste was born and raised in the Imperial Valley to a pioneer family.
 There she served first as Planning Director for her hometown, Calexico, and later as Executive Director for the Imperial Valley Housing Authority.
 Celeste has a BA from Yale in Urban Planning and Policy and a Masters in Public Administration from Harvard’s Kennedy School of Government.